ZiQiLN/ziqiln/README.md

-Passionate software engineer who is connecting all of the domains of personal life into one place, thinking and thinkering software and tools to empower ones life in a pragmatic and ergonomic manner.
+Computer science enthusiast with a passion for monospaced web designs, knowledge graphs, software architecture, programming languages, and decentralization.
+Skilled in crafting efficient and scalable solutions, with a focus on innovative and user-friendly designs.